 About the band: Trial started in 1995.
 We went through numerous line-up changes and recorded two EP’s before finally solidifying our line-up and recording “Are These Our Lives?” in 1999.
 That record has recently been re-released as a ten year anniversary issue, with new liner notes about the writing of the songs.

 We played the reunion shows in 2005 and 2009 because the ideas in the band and the connection we experienced with other people mean just as much to us today as they did years ago.
 It was just difficult to get along over the years, but once we worked out those dynamics, the choice to play shows was an obvious one.

 How long have you been involved in the hardcore/punk scene and what attracted you to it in the first place?
 What is it about it that keeps you involved in it, even when you have so much things to do outside of the hardcore/punk scene?
 What’s the best thing about being involved in the band?
 In political hardcore/punk?

-If someone is reading this interview and he/she just got into hardcore/punk and straight edge for a first time, how can you define what is it to be part of that scene and what can you find in it that no other youth subculture could offer?
+If someone is reading this interview and they just got into hardcore punk and straight edge for a first time, how can you define what is it to be part of that scene and what can you find in it that no other youth subculture could offer?

 I couldn’t do that.
 It means something different to every person to be a part of the genre.
 Overall, there is a sense that this is a “place” where one can connect to vitality, hope, potential, and to get involved with ideas and passionate connection to life.
 Other subcultures also offer these things, but the music sounds different and they have different social structures as well.
 Ours is a loose social structure, but it feels tightly knit like a community which is reassuring in an unsure world.